grab-a-byte/blog/src/15-to-clean-or-not-to-clean.md

 - Everything is formatted consistently (using our IDE's formatter)
 - We also follow the KISS Principle (Keep It Super Simple) by removing many, many layers of code.

-And how do we far on following SOLID principles?
+And how do we fare on following SOLID principles?

 - Single Responsibility
   - Yes, the endpoint holds a single responsibility and will only change for that.